 - Starting with the National Railway Museum in York.
-One of the county’s favourite museums housing some iconic trains and it’s completly free to visit.
+One of the county’s favourite museums housing some iconic trains and it’s completely free to visit.
 I went a couple of months ago and saw Tim Peak’s Spaceship!
-Keep an eye on the website as there always have some really great exhibitons and events going on.
+Keep an eye on the website as there always have some really great exhibition and events going on.

-- Experiece the true beauty of Yorkshire and explore the Yorkshire Dales.
-Oviously as it’s a National Park, it’s free to visit and there’s obviously so much to see and do.
-There’s lot’s of suggestions of places to visit over on the Yorkshire Dales website.
+- Experience the true beauty of Yorkshire and explore the Yorkshire Dales.
+Obviously as it’s a National Park, it’s free to visit and there’s obviously so much to see and do.
+There are lots of suggestions of places to visit over on the Yorkshire Dales website.

 - If you’re looking for a challenge then, tackle The Yorkshire Three Peaks Challenge!
-The route is tough one which is around 24 miles and includes Pen-y-Ghent, Whernside and Ingleborough.
-If it sounds like you can conquere this challenge than find out more information on routes here.
+The route is a tough one which is around 24 miles and includes Pen-y-Ghent, Whernside and Ingleborough.
+If it sounds like you can conquer this challenge then find out more information on routes here.

 - One of my favourite places to relax in York is Museum Gardens and it doesn’t cost a penny.
 On a Summer’s Day, it’s just such a lovely area to chill and even take a picnic.
 The gardens are also home to The Yorkshire Museum although it’s about £7 for adult’s entry.

 - I’m always in York City Centre, it’s like my second home but I’ve never actually walked around all of the city walls.
-I’ve only really walked around little bits but it’s a free activity which get’s you exploring on the most beautiful cites.
-The whole York City Walls route is 3.4km long and you can find out more information here.
+I’ve only really walked around little bits but it’s a free activity which gets you exploring on the most beautiful cites.
+The whole York City Walls route is 3.4km long.

-- The Hepworth Gallery near Wakefiel is somewhere I’ve not visited and I’d really like to.
-The building itself is pretty spectucular and has many different exhibitions going on.
+- The Hepworth Gallery near Wakefield is somewhere I’ve not visited and I’d really like to.
+The building itself is pretty spectacular and has many different exhibitions going on.
 The museum is open daily and you can find more information here.

 - One of my favourite parks in Yorkshire is Roundhay Park in Leeds.
 It’s just so beautiful and a great park to explore on a Summer’s Day.

 - The National Science and Media Museum is also another one of Yorkshire’s free museums.
 Based in Bradford, there’s so much to see, do and explore in the media world.
-I found it really facinating when I visited a few years ago and it’s highly recommend, especially as entry is free.
+I found it really fascinating when I visited a few years ago and it’s highly recommended, especially as entry is free.
 Check out their website for information on upcoming events and exhibitions.